-- Cs = Average contaminant concentration in soils in the k foraging area (e.g., in mg/kg dry weight). - FS = Fraction of soil in diet (as percentage of diet on a dry-weight basis divided by 100; unitless). - IR{total} = Food ingestion rate on a dry-weight basis (e.g., in kg/day).
+FS = Fraction of soil in diet (as percentage of diet on a dry-weight basis divided by 100; unitless).

+- IRtotal = Food ingestion rate on a dry-weight basis (e.g., in kg/day).
 Nagy's (1987) equations for estimating FI rates on a dry-weight basis (presented in Section 3.1) can be used to estimate a value for this factor.
-If the equations for estimating FI rates on a wet-weight basis presented in Section 4.2 are used, conversion to ingestion rates on a dry-weight basis would be necessary. - BW = Body weight (e.g., in kg).
+If the equations for estimating FI rates on a wet-weight basis presented in Section 4.2 are used, conversion to ingestion rates on a dry-weight basis would be necessary. - $C{water}$ = Average contaminant concentration in water.